-The weak dependence assumption \eqref{2.3} tells us that after removing the latent factor $\mbf Z$ from $\hat{\bs \mu}$, the resulting test statistics would behavior analogously to independence.
-As a result, we define an oracle factor-adjusted test statistics as
+The weak dependence assumption in \eqref{2.3} tells us that after removing the latent factor $\mbf Z$ from $\hat{\bs \mu}$, the behavior of the resulting test statistics will be analogous to independence.
+Consequently, we define an Oracle factor-adjusted test statistic as